firehawkvfx/firehawk/README.md

   ```
   Note that the original snapshot is still in the list.

+## Deployment
+Once configured and environment vars are sourced, a deployment can run with one command - ``firehawk.sh``
+For the first run though we will proceed in stages to ensure you have working configuration files.
+Each stage depends on the previous being verified to function.
+- Local Deployment (Local onsite resources and a cloud storage bucket are used)
+- Deploy VPN ( AWS EC2 instances: 1 bastion ssh jump box, and 1 access server with Open VPN )
+- Deploy all Infrastructure

 - We will test configure a local deployment before we use cloud resources.
 This will still create an AWS user and s3 bucket to store software installations.
 If you need to ensure [houdini is not installed](#disabling-side-effects-houdini), [you don't have an NFS share](#nfs-shared-volumes), or a [houdini license server](#license-servers), you may also want to run those scripts and disable the relevent variables to ensure they are not used.
   ```